 King’s College London (KCL) is a large university with five campuses in central London, United Kingdom (UK).
 On 23rd March 2020, KCL closed its campuses to all except essential workers and moved most activities online.
 In April 2020, the university set up the “King’s College London Coronavirus Health and Experiences of Colleagues at King’s” (KCL CHECK) project to understand the impact of the pandemic on staff and postgraduate research students (PGR) and inform policy making within the university [14].
 We have previously reported on symptoms of depression and anxiety collected at the baseline questionnaire in April 2020 [15].
 Consistent with other UK studies from this period, the baseline survey found around 20% of staff and 30% PGRs to score above clinical cut-offs on depression and anxiety screening questionnaires.

 Building on findings from the baseline survey, the present study aimed to describe patterns of mental health among staff and PGRs between April 2020 and April 2021.
 We drew on fortnightly questionnaires collected throughout the year to (i) describe how average levels of anxiety or depression varied; and (ii) identify subgroups with differing symptom trajectories.
+This is an important population to study in part because most occupational studies during the pandemic have focused on healthcare settings, but also because of the growing awareness within higher education of the need to support staff and student mental health [11].
+The 2020-2021 period has been a challenging and uncertain time for staff and students at UK universities, compounding existing causes of mental ill health.
+While the KCL CHECK cohort is not nationally representative, we benefited from a large, well-defined occupational sample, frequent follow-up, and consistently high response rates.
+Longitudinal findings from KCL CHECK will be of particular interest to occupational health clinicians, employers and managers in settings where work has been disrupted by COVID-19.

 Methods